2022 COVID-19 protests in China: Censorship and resistance

 The broadcasts of the 2022 FIFA World Cup in China showed scenes of spectators in Qatar without COVID-19 restrictions, in contrast to stringent lockdowns in China, after which protests erupted across China against COVID policies.
 On 22 November, a social media post, titled Ten Questions, went viral on WeChat, asking the rhetorical question of whether Qatar was "on a different planet" for having minimal COVID-19 control measures.
-The post was shortly taken down, but not before archives could be made outside of the Chinese Internet.
+The post was shortly taken down, but not before archives could be made outside the Chinese Internet.
 In response to the outburst of protests, Chinese state broadcaster CCTV cut close-up shots of the maskless audience and replaced them with shots of the players, officials, or venues.

 Protesters and their supporters spread information on the protests across social media, and received support from overseas groups in information security and evading censorship.
 At the demonstration at Tsinghua University in Beijing on 27 November, the Friedmann equations were used as a sign of protest as a play on the physicist's last name, a near homophone for "free man", "freed man", or even "freedom".
 Later that evening, protesters near Liangma Bridge began to chant ironically, "I want to do COVID tests!
 I want to scan my health code!", stimulating Weibo users into using similar phrases to avoid censorship.
 Crowds everywhere preemptively sang "March of the Volunteers" and "The Internationale" to avoid being accused by authorities of being unpatriotic or incited by foreign forces.
 Video clips of Xi Jinping's speeches were also used in protest, with people quoting his statement, "now the Chinese people are organized and aren't to be trifled with" to avoid censorship and express discontent.
 Protesters have also adopted the phrase "banana peel, shrimp moss" in online discussions, since "banana peel" (香蕉皮) has the same Chinese pinyin initials as "Xi Jinping", and "shrimp moss" (虾苔) is a homophone of "step down" (下台) in Mandarin Chinese, albeit with different tones.